Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 Tools used:
 - ChatGPT: Outline generation and expansion.
 Writing.
 - ChatGPT to Markdown [chrome extension](https://chrome.google.com/webstore/detail/chatgpt-to-markdown/adghjpdmpbcmppeafpodcjpagmegdpci): Exporting chats and feeding them back in for outline expansion.
-- Grammarly: Grammar fixes (premium subscription not used).
 - Keyboard Maestro: automating the feeding of thousands of prompts into ChatGPT (free trial).